GeoffCox/recoil-examples/dispatcher-tutorial/Readme.md

 ### Displaying log entries

-We'll create a component to display log entries and add it to the ToDoList component.
+We'll create a component to display log entries and add it to the TodoList component.

 ```tsx
 //Log.tsx